Saturday 31 December 2022

 I recently learned that no historical drama - not even the ones that put real effort into accuracy - ever gets courtly male clothing quite right for certain time periods, because the things they actually wore look SO ridiculous to modern eyes that it would change the whole story.
 (Abi Brown via Facebook.
 Another designer explained she couldn't use authentic male dress of the period because it looked too modern.)

 Ben Macintyre in the Times (19 Nov 2023) plays cliché bingo.
 He calls those who complain about historical inaccuracies in The Crown and Napoleon “pedants and purists”.
 (Ad hominem.)
 He claims that “based on a true story” films are more historically accurate than ever before.
 As for his own books: In each case, the screenwriter took the true story and remade it in a new art form, for a different audience, with close historical guidance.
 Each was faithful to the essence of the tale, context and period detail...
 Film-makers are not trying to reflect truth (which is impossible anyway) but rather to create a new, believable emotional realityThe Imitation Game played fast and loose with the Enigma story but led to a massive surge of interest in what really happened at Bletchley Park.
-(See Lourdes below, also new Agatha Christie "adaptations" that, however unfaithful and crude, "will draw in new readers".)
+(See Lourdes below, also new Agatha Christie "adaptations" that, however unfaithful and crude, "will draw in new readers" – code for "sell more books and make us more money".)

 Was the “swearing, sh*gging, pop music, pretty people, lovely costumes” version of history created by Netflix – which doesn’t have to worry about stuffy advertisers?
 There is probably an acceptable artistic justification for making a film about Queen Anne with added lesbianism, swearing, rock music and rabbits, but I can't face looking for it.